 Beware of using them to generate completed content, as Google and other search engines spot and discriminate against AI content.

-First, list the tasks you’d like to have an assistant handle.
+First, list the tasks you’d like to have a virtual assistant handle.
 For example, are you looking for business tasks, integration with your smart home devices, listening to music, or searching for supplies on Amazon?

 Next, consider what you already use and know.
 Connecting will be quicker and easier if you can integrate into what’s already there.
 It will also keep your costs down.